Springe direkt zu Inhalt

 • Exploring Graphical User Interface Design in the Context of Healthcare: Applying State-of-the-Art HCI Approaches and Qualitative User Studies for Prototype Development (Peter Sörries)

 • Investigating human-AI collaboration with a focus on factors or methods that influence the performance of human-AI collaboration compared to human and AI performance alone.
 Many topics have not been fully explored, such as comparisons of explainable AI methods and situational factors like time pressure.
-Therefore, a significant component of the thesis should consist of an empirical study (Ulrike Schäfer)
+Therefore, a significant component of the thesis should consist of an empirical study or development of an XAI application that can be used for investigating human-AI interaction (Ulrike Schäfer)

 • Exploring the Influence of Design Decisions on Cognition and Vice Versa: A Mixed-Methods Approach Combining Qualitative User Tests, Interviews, or Workshops with Quantitative Experiments or Surveys (David Leimstädtner)